Cheryl is a Director with the Corporate & Finance Department in Drew & Napier.

 Her key areas of practice are Telecommunications, Media & Technology (TMT), Artificial Intelligence (AI) and Digital Trust and Administrative & Public Law.

 Cheryl advises clients on regulatory matters, ranging from cybersecurity to payment services to gaming.
-She also advises clients on legal, contractual and governance issues arising from their use of AI at all stages of the AI life-cycle: from procuring the computing resources, to the data used in model training, to the IP and liability issues arising from the output.
-She has acted for both developers and deployers of AI solutions, drafting/reviewing contracts for both selling and procuring AI solutions.
+She also advises clients on legal, contractual and governance issues arising from their use of AI at all stages of the AI life-cycle: from procuring the computing resources and advising on export controls, to the data used in model training, to the IP and liability issues arising from the output.
+She has acted for both developers and deployers of AI solutions, drafting/reviewing contracts for both selling and procuring AI solutions, and drafting AI use policies.

-Cheryl is familiar with the in-house legal function, having been seconded to a Singapore-headquartered APAC technology group where she drafts, reviews and negotiates a variety of IT contracts such as Master Services Agreements, software development agreements, and reseller agreements.
+Cheryl is familiar with the in-house legal function, having been seconded to a Singapore-headquartered APAC technology group where she drafts, reviews and negotiates a variety of IT contracts such as Master Services Agreements, software development agreements, and reseller agreements, in addition to responding to public and private sector tenders.

 Cheryl publishes frequently on legal issues arising from the use of AI with the Law Society of Singapore, where her work has been cited in a Singapore regulator’s report, awarded “Best Feature Article” in the 2024 Law Gazette awards, and also featured in the Law Society’s yearly top 10 most read articles.